HeatedBlizzard/PsyLang/README.md

 # PsyLang

 _Short for "Psychopath Language", because only a psychopath would use this._
-PsyLang is a coding language I made, inspired by BrainFuck.
+PsyLang is an esolang I made, inspired by BrainFuck.
 It runs in Python.

 ---